 Indian Institute of Drones (IID), Andhra Pradesh

-IID is a Government recognised training institute which focuses on learning the art of piloting drones.
-The faculty are highly qualified professionals and some have been a drone pilot for the navy and army.
+IID is a Government recognized training institute which focuses on learning the art of piloting drones.
+The faculty are highly qualified professionals and some have been drone pilots for the Navy and army.